world-wide-lab/world-wide-lab/docs/guides/faq.md

 # Frequently Asked Questions (FAQ)

+## General

+#### I want to recruit people from different sources for my study.
+Can I keep track of how I recruited them?

+Yes, can do this by sending out slightly different URLs to different sources of recruitment e.g. one per newsletter or web-platform.
+If you put a [query parameter](https://en.wikipedia.org/wiki/Query_string) at the end of the URL to your experiment (e.g. `?source=newsletter`), this will then automatically be recorded in the Session metadata (under `metadata.client.searchParams`).

+The final URL would then look something like this: `https://my-awesome.website/studies/exciting-study?source=newsletter`.
+If you want to add multiple parameters, you can also do this, but please make sure to separate them with an ampersand `&` so that they remain valid a [valid query string](https://en.wikipedia.org/wiki/Query_string).

 ## Desktop App

 #### Error Message: “World-Wide-Lab.app” is damaged and can’t be opened.
 You should move it to the Bin